osuTitanic/titanic/README.md

 The main goal of this project was achieved.
 There are still some features that I want to add, which you can view [here](https://github.com/users/osuTitanic/projects/2).

-You can test it out on my servers, by [registering on the website](https://osu.lekuru.xyz/account/register), and [downloading](https://osu.lekuru.xyz/download) the client from the website.
+You can play on it, by [registering on the website](https://osu.lekuru.xyz/account/register), and [downloading](https://osu.lekuru.xyz/download) a client from the website.
+Keep in mind that only a smaller range of clients will be available there.
 For anyone interested, we also got a discord server: https://discord.gg/qupv72e7YH

 ## Setup